Student Handbook

 Public Address System

-When safe to do so, the Public Safety Department will announce an active emergency or lock-down has been issued, and will announce the ‘all clear’ from an active incident.
+When safe to do so, the Campus Safety Department will announce an active emergency or lock-down has been issued, and will announce the ‘all clear’ from an active incident.

-Our official emergency notification system.
 Student email addresses are automatically entered into the SeattleCollegesAlerts, and updated on a regularly scheduled basis.
-Students will receive a request to register from from SeattleCollegesAlerts at the email address you submitted during Admissions.
+Students will receive a request to register from SeattleCollegesAlerts at the email address you submitted during Admissions.
 Follow the directions in the message to confirm your contact information and choose your notification preferences.

 Student Conduct

-The Student Conduct Office provides support and resources to students and faculty to address complaints about alleged student behavior or conduct.
+The Student Conduct Office facilitates discussions and resolutions of concerns about the behavior or conduct of another student on campus.
 The following pages include more information regarding the Student Conduct Code.

 Student Conduct Code and Procedures